Johnson County, KS

 Johnson County is entirely located within Kansas's 3rd congressional district, which has been represented by Democrat Sharice Davids since 2019.
 The two U.S. Senators from Kansas are Republicans Roger Marshall and Jerry Moran.

-Johnson County has traditionally been considered a Republican stronghold.
+Johnson County was long considered a Republican stronghold.
 From 1920 through 2016, it voted for the GOP in every presidential election.
 This included the 1964 election, in which Barry Goldwater carried the county by nine points even as he lost Kansas statewide; the last time the Republicans have failed to carry the state.
 Earlier, it was one of the few counties where Franklin Roosevelt was shut out in all four of his campaigns, though FDR only lost the county by two votes in his 42-state landslide of 1932.

 However, in 2016, Johnson County voted for Republican presidential nominee Donald Trump by less than a three-point margin, as the GOP's shift towards right-wing populism was considered a poor fit for the county's many moderate voters.
 In 2020, Joe Biden became the first Democrat to win Johnson County since Woodrow Wilson 104 years earlier, winning the county by an 8% margin.
 Biden's share of the vote was also the most ever won by a Democrat in Johnson County.
-The county's leftward trend was also reflected in the state's recent U.S. Senate elections in 2020 and 2022, where the Democratic candidates won the county despite losing statewide; prior to those elections, Johnson County had never gone to a Democrat in an election for either of Kansas's Senate seats.
+In 2024, Kamala Harris became the first Democrat to lose a presidential election despite carrying Johnson County since 1896.

 State representation